 All documents from outside Brazil need to be apostilled (or legalised at the Brazilian consulate or embassy, if the country where the documents are issued is not a member of the Hague Apostille Convention) and translated by a sworn translator registered in Brazil.

-The documents must be filed via the REDESIM portal, which is the latest system put out by the Federal government to attempt to streamline the registration and maintenance of companies in Brazil.
+The documents must be filed via the Redesim portal, which is the latest system put out by the Federal government to attempt to streamline the registration and maintenance of companies in Brazil.

 By when do the companies must provide the documents to the tax authorities?

-For newly registered legal entities, the ultimate beneficiaries must be provided to the Federal Revenue Department within 90 days of the entity’s registration.
+The ultimate beneficiaries must be provided to the Federal Revenue Department within 90 days of the entity’s registration.

 What are the consequences of non-compliance?